15 Best Things to Do in Bradenton (FL)

 John & Mable Ringling Museum Of Art

-From its name, you’ve probably already figured out that it’s got something to do with the circus; if you find yourself on Bay Shore Road in Sarasota, stop by and check out The Ringling, the state’s premier destination for those interested in learning about the long and fascinating history of the Ringling Bros.
-Barnum & Bailey Circus.
+From its name, I’m sure you’ve probably figured out that it’s got something to do with the circus; if you find yourself on Bay Shore Road in Sarasota, stop by and check out The Ringling.

-For much of the country’s history, circuses were a primary form of entertainment that for most was a rare treat.
+For much of the country’s history, circuses were a primary form of entertainment, and a rare treat for many.

 The facility includes a museum and historic home, and though the former is included in the cost of general admission, the latter isn’t.